 Genetic colorblindness is caused by an absence of, or problem in the function of, one or more of the three types of color-sensing cone photoreceptors in the retina.
 People who have difficulty detecting green light (deuteranomaly) or red light (protanomaly) experience an overlap between some of the light wavelengths that the brain interprets as red or green color.

-"Colorblindness glasses are made with certain minerals to absorb and filter out some of the wavelengths between green and red that could confuse the brain," explains Ivan Schwab, MD, professor of ophthalmology at the University of California, Davis.
+"Colorblindness glasses are made with certain minerals to absorb and filter out some of the wavelengths between green and red that could confuse the brain," Dr. Schwab says.

 According to Dr. Schwab, some of the light coming through the glasses is blocked so that the remaining red and green light wavelengths don’t overlap as much.
 With less color overlap, the brain gets a clearer signal to help distinguish between the problem colors.
 One of the most popular kinds of these glasses are made by EnChroma.